 - Horse socks may also help, these help your horse’s skin be protected from the elements.
 Cases of secondary seborrhea and most cases of equine pastern dermatitis benefit from these Silver Whinny socks.

 The famous Sox for Horses.
 And they can get wet and muddy while protecting the skin.

 Remember that loads of horse fungus and skin stuff can look alike.

 - Rain rot, sweet itch, and other skin infections can be distinguished by your veterinarian and the proper medication can be prescribed if needed.
 There are tons of reasons horses develop equine pastern dermatitis.

 - Cannon keratosis can be managed through good grooming, but still warrants a look from a veterinarian.

-- If it is particularly stubborn, spreads causes secondary infections, or you suspect that it’s not cannon keratosis at all, call your veterinarian and see what’s up!
+- Stubborn cases easily causes secondary infections, or if you suspect it’s not cannon keratosis, call your veterinarian and see what’s up!